logicly-au/pmhc-mds-spec-headspace/doc/data-specification/include/definitions.rst

   - The measure date must not be before `PMHC MDS Episode - Referral Date <https://docs.pmhc-mds.com/data-specification/data-model-and-specifications.html#dfn-referral-date>`_

-  - The measure date must not be after `PMHC MDS Episode - End Date <https://docs.pmhc-mds.com/data-specification/data-model-and-specifications.html#dfn-episode-end-date>`_
+  - The measure date must not be more than 7 days after `PMHC MDS Episode - End Date <https://docs.pmhc-mds.com/data-specification/data-model-and-specifications.html#dfn-episode-end-date>`_

   - The measure date must not be in the future.